FlowFuse/website/company/communication.md

 Coffee calls are social of nature and thus are the exception to the rule that each meeting should have an agenda.

+## Node-RED community interations

+As an employee of FlowForge, when we interact with the OSS Node-RED comunity we must be mindful of our position.
+For example, when offering advice on the Node-RED forum or the Node-RED slack, the first answer we offer should be how a solution can be achieved using Node-RED.
+If a native Node-RED solution is not possible or the user would benefit from the advantages that FlowForge offers, then, like any other person or company, we can offer FlowForge as a potential solution.